isomerpages/mlaw-marketingshopfront/_legal-services/2-professional-bodies-for-lawyers.md

 ---
-title: Professional bodies for lawyers in Singapore
+title: Professional bodies for lawyers
-permalink: /legal-services/professional-bodies/
+permalink: /legal-services/professional-bodies-for-lawyers/
 ---

 ## The Law Society of Singapore